Asbestos Exposure Lawyer

 McDonnell Douglas, a St. Louis company, and its later parent, Boeing, have been named in thousands of occupational asbestos exposure cases nationwide.
 Defense and aviation asbestos cases are high profile, and challenging, though they still provide compensation for victims nationwide.

-Although the majority of McDonnell Douglas and Boeing asbestos lawsuits are claims related to toxic exposure of workers manufacturing aircraft, turbines and other heavy industrial equipment, employees in St., Louis plants and in the Air Force may have been exposed.
+The majority of McDonnell Douglas and Boeing asbestos lawsuits are claims related to toxic exposure of workers and air force veterans.
+Those involved with the manufacturing of aircraft, turbines and other heavy industrial equipment may have been exposed for many years without any health safety protection.

-For many years, McDonnell Douglas manufactured turbines and equipment that contained asbestos, exposing thousands of civilians and military personnel throughout the country.
+For many years, McDonnell Douglas manufactured turbines and aerospace components that contained asbestos, exposing thousands of civilians and air force personnel throughout the country.

-Many of the past and current plaintiffs involved in aerospace asbestos litigation have developed asbestos-related illnesses like mesothelioma, asbestosis, and lung cancer.
-Military veterans and former employees at St. Louis McDonnell Douglas plants have been exposed.
+Many of the past and current plaintiffs involved in aerospace asbestos litigation have developed asbestos-related lung diseases like pulmonary fibrosis, mesothelioma, asbestosis, and lung cancer.
+Military veterans and former employees at McDonnell Douglas plants may have been put at unnecessary risk.

-Joe Lyon is a highly-rated personal injury and toxic tort lawyer representing plaintiffs nationwide in mesothelioma and Boeing Asbestos injury claims.
+Joe Lyon is a toxic exposure lawyer representing individuals nationwide in mesothelioma and asbestos cancer claims.

 McDonnell Douglas and Boeing produced turbines and high-powered propulsion systems for military aircraft and commercial airliners.

-Because of its strength and heat-resistant properties, asbestos was often used to build aircraft components.
-As a result, engineers, mechanics, welders, and maintenance crew and other workers were exposed to toxins built into engines, turbines, electrical components, bearings, and gaskets.
+Asbestos was often used to build aircraft components because of its great durability and fire-resistant properties.
+Aircraft engineers, mechanics, welders, and maintenance crew were regularly exposed to toxins built into engines, turbines, electrical components, bearings, and gaskets.

-According to the U.S. Department of Veterans Affairs, thousands of Americans who served in the Air Force and Navy faced asbestos exposure sometime during their military career.
-Veterans account for about 30 percent of all new mesothelioma cases in the United States.
+According to the U.S. Department of Veterans Affairs, thousands of Americans who served in the Air Force and Navy faced asbestos exposure sometime during their military service.
+In fact, veterans account for about a third percent of all new mesothelioma cases in the United States to this day.

-Veterans are at a risk of developing mesothelioma, asbestosis, and deadly cancers because of exposure to asbestos in numerous machines, installations, barracks, ships and heavy equipment.
-Experts and the World Health Organization (WHO) warn that even a small amount of asbestos exposure can lead to mesothelioma and asbestosis.
+Veterans were at a risk of exposure and later developing mesothelioma, asbestosis, and aggressive cancers.
+The World Health Organization (WHO) warns that even a small amount of asbestos exposure can lead to mesothelioma.

 ABOUT THE LYON FIRM